byoung1018/Tennisify/README.md

 ### Phase 1: User Authentication, user create and show(~1.5 days)
 I will implement user authentication in Rails.
-By the end of this phase, users will be able to create profiles and log in with them.
+By the end of this phase, users will be able to create basic profiles and log in with them.
 There will also be a basic view to see their profile details.

 [Details][phase-one]

 ### Phase 2: Meeting Create, show and index (~2.5 days)
 I will create pages to show, create edit and see all meetings.
 By the end of this phase there will be basic pages for minimal functionality.

 [Details][phase-two]